STCData/STCData/docs/chatgpt.md

     user prompt: "place a button to picture in picture, on its bottom, when user clicks it - save all text" do not output any explanations!

     Write a code in JavaScript, that’s being executed in environment where following events are being emitted:
-      “onScreenData” with object { “screenData”: pixelBuffer, “textRecognizer”: { [ {x, y, width, height, “recognized text in box1”}, {x, y, width, height, “recognized text in box2”}… ] }.
+      “onScreenData” on document with object { screenData: pixelBuffer, textRecognizer: {boxes: [ {x, y, width, height, “recognized text in box1”}, {x, y, width, height, “recognized text in box2” }…]}}.
 Note that the only way to receive a screen data is to subscribe to this event
-    Following function is available:
-      submitLabel(label: String, callback: (error)->void)
+    Following functions are already attached to document object: submitLabel(label: String, callback: (error)->void)
-    Browser window where this JS code is run is placed directly on top of the screen, and resolution of browser and screen are matched.
     User prompt: “place a half transparent button over each recognized box of text.
 When user click on it, show a dropdown with options: good, bad, average.
 When label is submitted show alert”
     Output separately minified html of div#content, css and js like that 😳HTML